What Is ClickHouse and How Does It Compare to PostgreSQL and TimescaleDB for Time Series?

 When we ran TimescaleDB without compression, ClickHouse did outperform.

 However, when we enabled TimescaleDB compression—which is the recommended approach—we found the opposite, with TimescaleDB outperforming nearly across the board:

 (For those that want to replicate our findings or better understand why ClickHouse and TimescaleDB perform the way they do under different circumstances, please read the entire article for the full details.)

 Today, we live in the golden age of databases: there are so many databases that all these lines (OLTP/OLAP/time-series/etc.) are blurring.
 Yet every database is architected differently and, as a result, has different advantages and disadvantages.
 As a developer, you should choose the right tool for the job.

 After spending lots of time with ClickHouse, reading their docs, and working through weeks of benchmarks, we found ourselves repeating this simple analogy:

 ClickHouse is like a bulldozer - very efficient and performant for a specific use case.
 PostgreSQL (and TimescaleDB) is like a car: versatile, reliable, and useful in most situations you will face in your life.

 Most of the time, a “car” will satisfy your needs.
 But if you find yourself doing a lot of “construction”, by all means, get a “bulldozer.”

-One last thing: you can join our Community Slack to ask questions, get advice, and connect with other developers (we are +7,000 and counting!).
-We, the authors of this post, are very active on all channels - as well as all our engineers, members of Team Timescale, and many passionate users.
+One last thing: Join our Community Slack to ask questions, get advice, and connect with other developers (we are +7,000 and counting!).
+We, the authors of this post, are very active on all channels—as well as all our engineers, members of Team Timescale, and many passionate users.

 ClickHouse, short for “Clickstream Data Warehouse”, is a columnar OLAP database that was initially built for web analytics in Yandex Metrica.
 Generally, ClickHouse is known for its high insert rates, fast analytical queries, and SQL-like dialect.